sarahelhnbaly/IDiscovery/Software Requirements Specification.md

 For any further information, you can contact the I Discovery team or check our [I Discovery Blog](https://citydiscoveryapp.wordpress.com).

 The Team Members are:
-- Nilgün Kurtar
+- Nilgün Kurtar.
-- Sarah Elhanbaly
+- Sarah Elhanbaly.
-- Ehsan Goodarzi
+- Ehsan Goodarzi.

 For more about our team, visit [Our Team](https://citydiscoveryapp.wordpress.com/2024/09/16/our-team/).